mechpen/bank/README.md

 ## Assumption for Durability

-Durability is implemented using WAL (write ahead lock).
+Durability is implemented using WAL (write ahead log).
 To ensure a consistent WAL, the disk IO must satisfy the following:

   - Writing to a hard disk sector must be atomic.
 A sector write